Code-Institute-Submissions/TeachFlow/README.md

 All fonts used are from [Google Fonts](https://fonts.google.com/).

 Fonts used include:
-*
-*
+* Roboto (regular 400) - used for body text
+* Lato (700) - used for headings; h1 - h6

 #### Colour Scheme
 A blue/yellow color palette was used which creates a bright undertone and compliments the striking imagery well.

 ![color palette](assets/readme_files/color-pal.png).

-Colours include: Blue (2F3180) dark blue (1D1E4E) teal (108690) and Yellow(#FCCF14).
+Colours used for inspiration include: Blue (2F3180) dark blue (1D1E4E) teal (108690) and Yellow(#FCCF14).
+The actual colours used on the website include blue (#034cae), dark blue (#070958), teal (#246e74), yellow light (#fef7dd) and Yellow dark (#fccf14).

 #### Imagery
-* The hero image on each page was designed to take up 70% of the full-screen height.
-In doing so, a hint of the following content is given.
+* A carousel banner was used on index.html which contains three striking images that focus on the ESL journey.
+* In game.html, the animal images used for the flashcards are re-used for the memory game.
+This is done intentionally, as reusing material to reinfoce learning is common practice in teaching.

 #### Design justifications
-A consistent layout was used throughout the pages.
-Sections were reused throughout pages as needed to both decrease the amount of new code needed and improve the familiarity of content.

-To improve the user experience, the use of the ```<a href = "" target = "_blank"> </a>``` was limited, applying the ```target = "_blank">``` attribute only for external links, such as social links and mailto.
+* Home, About & Contact us are all sections on index.html.
+In doing this, a strong pathway is created which shows information the company, ESL teaching and finally a contact form.
+* Classtime is created as a seperate page (game.html).
+This was done, as the 'classroom' is seperate experience and the page is heavy with content.

 ### Wireframes
 All wireframes were created using the software [Balsamiq](https://balsamiq.com/).